Does Creatine Break a Fast? Simple Creatine Guide for Fasting

 Here are some examples:

-• If you normally fast between the hours of 6 pm and 10 am, and your workout is scheduled for 8 am, then you might benefit from consuming your creatine either before or after your workout on an empty stomach (as long as your stomach tolerates it).
+- If you normally fast between 6 pm and 10 am, and your workout is scheduled for 8 am, then you might benefit from consuming your creatine either before or after your workout on an empty stomach (as long as your stomach tolerates it).

 How to Take Creatine Without Breaking a Fast

-In order to take a creatine supplement without breaking your fast, make sure that you are mixing your creatine powder or taking your capsules with plain water, rather than mixing with a liquid that contains calories, such as juice.
+To take a creatine supplement without breaking your fast, make sure that you are mixing your creatine powder or taking your capsules with plain water rather than mixing with a liquid that contains calories, such as juice.

 In addition to this, it is best to choose a creatine supplement that is unflavoured and only contains creatine.